 If you want to see some authentic hip action, check out these skeletons dancing Merengue.
 (Really, click on the link…it’s very cool!)

 Here’s another reason to learn Merengue.

-Because the basics are so simple to pick up, you’ll be getting into underarm turns, spins, and other variations very quickly.
+Because the basics of this simple dance are so easy to pick up, you’ll be getting into underarm turns, spins, and other variations very quickly.